original title: Langes Echo

 Is it possible to survive in an atmosphere of total powerlessness?
 What opportunities offers a life in which you are completely disenfranchised?
 How important then become imagination and faith?

-“Long echo” – Of the explosion not far from the city?
-Of the time when the people searched for a new idea for their country?
-Or from the Maidanrevolution that seemed to divide the country into two camps?
-Or is it more the long echo of Soviet thinking in Dobropolje and representative for the entire eastern Ukraine that led to the bloody conflict?
+“Long echo” – does it refer to the explosion not far from the town?
+Or to the time when people searched for a new idea for their country?
+Or is it rather the long echo of Soviet mentality that led to this bloody conflict?

-The film portrays the place Dobropolje, in the east Ukraine – 70 km from the separatist border away- and some of it´s people.
-The protagonists are inventive and grasping: they redirect a single club, build a zoo with chameleons that must be smuggled over the new border.
-They play in a heavy metal band and drive taxi.
+The film portrays the town Dobropolye, in Eastern Ukraine – 70 km from the border with the breakaway republics – and some of its people against the backdrop of the war.
+The characters are inventive and gripping despite their many hardships: they set up a singles club, build a zoo with chameleons, play in a heavy metal band and drive a taxi.

-The film shows a region that not only in Europe kept playing on our minds for many months.
-It shows people on the periphery of the war, how it changed their daily lives and how people react on their new and old needs.
-Their struggle for survival is sometimes not without quirky moments that give the film an unexpected lightness.
+The film shows a region that was on our minds for many months, not only in Europe.
+It shows people on the periphery of the war, how it changed their daily lives and how people react to both their new and old needs.
+Their struggle for survival is sometimes marked by quirky moments that give the film an unexpected lightness.

-The two directors Veronika Glasunowa and Lukasz Lakomy have begun long before the war started with the preparations for the film.
-This enabled them to build a relationship of trust that even in wartime had stock and has helped to get extraordinary insights.
+The two directors Veronika Glasunowa and Lukasz Lakomy started with the preparations for the movie long before the war.
+This enabled them to build a relationship of trust which endured in wartime, and it helped them obtain extraordinary insights.